comportnx/compack-mods/README.md

 All mods are on Default tab under NO CATEGORY:

+### Reach3 Patch

+`Very long weapons can attack across z-levels.` `Early-game long weapon options.`

+This patch adds the ability to attack across Z-levels to very long weapons like pikes.
+It also adds some early game long weapons; smashing a young tree now has a chance to yield a 'rough pole', and the 'pipe pike' can now be made from just a simple pipe spear, a couple of pipes, and some pipe fittings.

 ### Tough Tyres

 `Wheels are more resistant to punctures.` `Armoured and 'off-road wide' wheels are immune to punctures.`